gyselroth/docxBox/README.md

 docxBox's batch templating mode allows to perform an arbitrary sequence of operations (supporting all docxBox commands for document manipulation) upon a given DOCX.
-It thereby facilitates a more extensive range of templating options than the commands directly available without batch templating.
+It thereby facilitates a more extensive range of templating options than the commands directly (= without batch templating) available.

 **Example:** docxBox does not directly support replacing merge fields by other than plain textual content.
 Via batch templating, merge fields can be